 We’ve shared a lot about the stress the shoulder receives through the repetitive throwing motions that are associated with baseball pitching.
-Unfortunately, there were 4 times as many arm surgeries for collegiate pitchers and 6 times more surgeries for high school pitchers between 2000 and 2004 (Olsen et al. 2006).
+Unfortunately, there were four times as many arm surgeries for collegiate pitchers and six times more surgeries for high school pitchers between 2000 and 2004 (Olsen et al. 2006).

 To compliment preventative exercise, athletic trainers and physical therapists everywhere are looking for therapies to help their athletes improve recovery, delay fatigue and reduce risk of injuries.
 When it comes to making a choice, there are mixed reviews on what to use and when.